 The most famous event though between man and frogs occurred around 1000 BC in the city of Rameses where according to the Bible, a plague of frogs was seen as the second in a chain of ten catastrophes that happened because of unprovoked bad behavior by the Pharaoh.

-It is more than likely that this legend was based on a successful breeding season, resulting in extraordinary numbers of frogs spreading over the nearby countryside.
+It is more than likely that this legend was based on a successful breeding season, resulting in staggering numbers of frogs spreading over the nearby countryside.
 It could well be that the consequent plagues of insects and disease may well have happened as a result of most of these poor creatures in the absence of adequate amounts of food, dying and decaying in the North African summer.

 The Maya Indians of Central America thought that the creature was a partner of the god Chac.
 Chac made the rains come and the frog Uo calls out to Chac when it is time for Chac to soak the earth with water from his gourd (A container or ornament made from the hollowed and dried skin of this fruit).

 In the Middle Ages, frogs and toads have been associated with witchcraft as mentioned above.
 The toad's saving grace was that it was believed at that time to have a precious stone hidden in its head.
 The stones were known as 'toadstones' and were thought to bear magical powers including destroying poisons and curing stomach pains and aches.
 William Shakespeare refers to this toadstone in As You Like It when the words are :

 In Australia the water-holding frog is used by Aborigines as a source of water.
 Apparently when squeezed they produce quite a sizeable quantity of so-say pure water from their bladders!

-In the western world however, they tend to find themselves used in the name of science and education - they are often dissected in the classroom/science laboratory and the most common type used is the Rana temporaria and theRana pipiens.
-These specimens are not however used in the work of herpetology but instead in the coursework of students comparing anatomy and physiology of for example, the lizard and the rate.
+In the western world however, they tend to find themselves used in the name of science and education - they are often dissected in the classroom/science laboratory and the most common type used is the Rana temporaria and the Rana pipiens.
+These specimens are not however used in the work of herpetology but instead in the coursework of students comparing anatomy and physiology of for example, the lizard and the rat.

 Also today, they are widely accepted as a good food to eat, and are eaten in France as well as in Asia.
 In the West Indies, you could find yourself eating a Mountain Chicken species.